kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

 ### Key Points

-- DDS is detailed design from an implementation perspective, while DQ evaluates whether the design satisfies the URS.
+- DDS provides detailed design from an implementation perspective, while DQ assesses whether the design satisfies the URS.
-- `dq_item` manages the design qualification decision and review result for each URS.
+- `dq_item` manages design qualification decisions and review results for each URS requirement.
-- In addition to the FDS and DDS mapping values displayed in `dq_item`, formal generalized traceability between deliverables should be interpreted using `traceability_link`.
+- Apart from the FDS and DDS mappings used for display in `dq_item`, formal, general-purpose traceability between deliverables is interpreted through `traceability_link`.

 ---